-First, to understand seals and their multifaceted nature, you have to look at what they’re up against.
-Seals are in operation twenty-four hours a day.
-Whether your rig is parked in your garage for six months while you wait out the weather, or you’re on the road full-time, your seals are working in all manner of environments.
+First, to understand RV seals and their multifaceted nature, you have to look at what they’re up against.
+RV seals are in operation twenty-four hours a day.
+Whether your rig is parked in your garage for six months while you wait out the weather or you’re on the road full-time, your seals are working in all manner of environments.
 What makes them especially crucial to the health of your RV is they maintain the environment inside of your RV, and they keep the vehicle from rotting out underneath your feet.
-The precarious nature of seals is that they live on a knife’s edge while working, and that can mean the difference between a stable and operating RV, and one that is in the shop costing you thousands of dollars in repair.
+The precarious nature of RV seals and slide out seals is that they live on a knife’s edge while working and that can mean the difference between a stable and operating RV and one that is in the shop costing you thousands of dollars in repair.

-Understanding that seals can break down, without your rig even being on the road, is the first step in prevention.
+Understanding that RV seals can break down without your rig even being on the road is the first step in prevention.
 So, what now?
 You need to practice seal upkeep.
-We have steps will help you maintain your seals, and conversely, your vehicle.
+We have steps that will help you maintain your RV seals, and conversely, your vehicle.
 Here is a step-by-step procedure list that will teach you how to inspect your seals:

 GETTING STARTED -

-2. Your seals should be checked every six months when you shutter your RV or pull it out of storage for the season.
-Make sure you notate the date on your checklist every time you do an inspection.
+2. Your RV seals should be checked every six months when you shutter your RV or pull it out of storage for the season.
+Make sure you note the date on your checklist every time you do an inspection.